Joe Biden (The Onion): Origin and development

 Prior to becoming vice president in 2009, Biden was not heavily featured in The Onion.
 His few early appearances did not reflect the distinctive traits of the later character.
 The earliest mention of Biden was published in August 2006, during the early period of the 2008 Democratic Party presidential primaries.
 With the headline "Critics Accuse Joe Biden of Running for President for Political Reasons", the article was based on a nonspecific premise that did not rely on any aspect of the real Biden's personality or career and, in principle, could have been written using any candidate as its subject.

 Even after Biden was selected as Obama's running mate, he was only occasionally mentioned in The Onion.
-But Nackers said that the candidate's public appearances as Obama's running mate—especially, in Nackers's words, the "shit-eating grin he had" at those appearances—began to provide a "spark" of inspiration for the character.
-Nackers felt that Biden's easygoing persona struck a dramatic contrast with the more intense, sinister demeanor of then-Vice President Dick Cheney.
+However, Nackers said that the candidate's public appearances as Obama's running mate—especially, in Nackers's words, the "shit-eating grin he had" at those appearances—began to provide a "spark" of inspiration for the character.
+Nackers felt that Biden's easygoing persona struck a dramatic contrast with the more intense, sinister public perception of his predecessor Dick Cheney.
 Asked about the genesis of the character, The Onion's founding editor Scott Dikkers said Biden had "this great inappropriate, older buddy wild child kind of vibe."
 Nackers also drew inspiration from his own "strong connection to blue-collar life" and upbringing in Appleton, Wisconsin.
-When writing Biden articles, Nackers would play music by bands like Mötley Crüe and White Lion to evoke memories and details that could inform the character—a technique The Washington Post compared to Method acting.
+When writing Biden articles, Nackers would play music by bands like Mötley Crüe and White Lion to evoke memories and details that could inform the character—a technique The Washington Post compared to method acting.

 The first appearance of the Biden character coincided with the first inauguration of Barack Obama on January 20, 2009, when The Onion ran the headline "Joe Biden Shows Up to Inauguration With Ponytail" paired with a manipulated image of Biden sporting a long blond ponytail, without an accompanying article.
 The full-fledged character debuted on May 5, 2009, in the article "Shirtless Biden Washes Trans Am in White House Driveway".

-During Biden's first year in office, The Onion published a few articles that depicted him as a more traditional vice president, including a spoof on the National Thanksgiving Turkey Presentation (titled "Biden Pardons Single Yam in Vice-Presidential Thanksgiving Ritual").
-But by 2010, the writing staff had settled on exclusively using Nackers's "virtually unrecognizable" take on the character.
+During Biden's first year in office, The Onion published a few articles that depicted him as a more traditional vice president, including a spoof on the National Thanksgiving Turkey Presentation (titled "Biden Pardons Single Yam in Vice-Presidential Thanksgiving Ritual"), but by 2010 the writing staff had settled on exclusively using Nackers's "virtually unrecognizable" take on the character.
 Soon, the newspaper's editors had so many jokes based on the character that there was a backlog of rejected pitches.